January 2018 Update

-The Genetic Non-Discrimination Act was passed into law on May 4, 2017.
-We should all be very proud that our community members, in all provinces and territories, now have their genetic test information protected.
+The Genetic Non-Discrimination Act (GNA) was passed into law on May 4, 2017.
+We should all be very proud that our community members had the courage to tell their stories and influence the protection of genetic test information for all Canadians.

 For now the GNA is law and the genetic test information of all Canadians is protected.
-We will continue to ensure the law is not overturned.
-Some clinicians from the HD Community are making it clear on patient files that genetic information is protected and not to be shared without explicit written consent of the patient.
+We will continue to advocate for this law so it is not overturned.
+Some clinicians from the HD Community are making it clear on patient files that genetic test information is protected and not to be shared without explicit written consent of the patient.
 In your communities this may be a good suggestion to health care professionals.

 The GNA’s prohibitions apply not only to providers of goods and services, but also to anyone entering into or continuing a contract with a person.
 This would include (among others) all employers.
 So anyone entering into or continuing a contract with someone is not allowed to require the person to take a genetic test or to disclose the results of a previous or future genetic test.